What NOT to do when you get engaged!

 You’ve got engaged – that’s awesome!!

 Don’t forget to enjoy it!
 Tell people you’re awesome engagement story (if you have one) or how excited you are about your wedding.
-Throw a party, have celebratory drinks and just generally enjoy being engaged for a few weeks before you get lost in a world of spreadsheets, budgets and venue visits.
+Have celebratory drinks, organise an engagement photoshoot, enjoy being engaged for a few weeks before you get lost in a world of spreadsheets, budgets and venue visits.